NCSU-Libraries/trln-vagrant-quickstart/README.md

 #.
 Why Not Just Provide a Preconfigured Vagrant Box?

 We could do that!
+We *should* do that (maybe)!

 In fact it's a better idea than what this does since we could avoid all the package installation and compilation at the start and reduce the amount of time it takes to get going.

-Doing that right means having more infrastructure in place than I want to assume.
+However, doing that right means having more infrastructure in place than I want to assume.
 We avoid having to store large binaries in the repository (for now).
 Vagrant is also not necessarily the technology we will end up going with.